 What if the term is not in normal form?
 Considering that interpolation in fact requires a much weaker condition than cut-freeness, one can hope to still interpolate terms as long as their cuts satisfy some assumptions.
 Fiorillo {\it et al.}~\cite{Fiorillo2025} have results in this direction, extending Saurin's \cite{Saurin25fscd} results to proofs with cuts, as long as cut formulae satisfy vocabulary constraints.
 We believe this should adapt to \stlcp, and see at least two paths to prove it.

-In their work, Fiorillo {\it et al.} identity quite general condition on cut formulae to carry out proof-relevant interpolation in a sequent calculus with cuts, and show this can be achieved for MELL (multiplicative-exponential linear logic) proof nets with cuts too (under similar assumptions).
+In their work, Fiorillo {\it et al.} identify a quite general condition on cut formulae to carry out proof-relevant interpolation in a sequent calculus with cuts, and show this can be achieved for MELL (multiplicative-exponential linear logic) proof nets with cuts too (under similar assumptions).
 Since \stlcp can be encoded in the intuitionistic fragment of MELL using linear embeddings of intuitionistic logic, one can hope to establish the result on $\lambda$-terms with redexes via a translation to proof nets.
 The main difficulty to achieve such a result along these lines amounts to designing a faithful embedding of the whole of \stlcp in intuitionistic MELL that satisfies a good simulation property.

-But another natural strategy, in the light of the present paper, is to amend the bidirectional type system to characterise terms whose redexes satisfy the assumptions of the interpolation theorem with cuts.
+In the light of the present paper, another strategy is to amend the bidirectional type system to characterise terms whose redexes satisfy the assumptions of the interpolation theorem with cuts.
 It is known that, to make bidirectional typing go beyond normal form, the route to go is to add annotations in terms \cite{McBride2022,Gratzer2019}, with a rule like the following:

 In such a system, any redex is mediated by an annotation, for instance a (function) \(\beta\)-redex must be of the form \((\annot{\l x.t}{A \to B})~\ccol{u}\).
 Thus, the annotation exactly makes explicit what the cut formula is!
 With all cut formulas visible this way, it should be possible to impose the same sort of constraints on vocabulary as Fiorillo \textit{et al.}